ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 ``dynamic="no"`` you will ensure that the list is not affected by anything passed in the URL.

-Note: you may allow the tag to be sensitive to pagination data in the url by including the `paginate=`_ parameter.
+.. note:: You may allow the tag to be sensitive to pagination data in
+	the url by including the `paginate=`_ parameter.
 If that tag is used in conjunction with the dynamic parameter, the tag will act dynamically for pagination data only.

 dynamic_parameters=
 -------------------